wangbai/FirstGit/README.md

 FirstGit
 ========

-First Github repository, and Only for testing git
+First github repository, and only for testing

 author : wangbai
 email  : wangbai1981@gmail.com